Walter Cassel: Biography

 Feeling he was being pigeonholed into the comprimario repertoire at the Met, Cassel left the company after the close of the 1944–1945 season to pursue other artistic interests.
 He returned to Broadway in 1946 to portray Pierre Birabeau in the revival of Sigmund Romberg's The Desert Song.
 He had almost made it back to Broadway Best two years earlier when he created the role of Edvard Grieg in Song of Norway for its pre-Broadway run at the Los Angeles Civic Light Opera.
 However, he left the cast before the show reached Broadway.
 He made his debut with the Philadelphia La Scala Opera Company as Escamillo in Georges Bizet's Carmen on October 5, 1946, with Bruna Castagna in the title role.
 On January 11, 1948, he gave his New York City recital debut at Town Hall.

 Shortly after his Town Hall recital, Cassel was approached by Laszlo Halasz to join the roster of principal singers at the New York City Opera (NYCO).
 Cassel jumped at the chance and made his debut with the company on April 1, 1948, as Scarpia in Giacomo Puccini's Tosca opposite Wilma Spence in the title role and Rudolph Petrak as Cavaradossi.
 This performance was a major critical success for Cassel, with The New York Times proclaiming that, "Walter Cassel's suave enactment of the treacherous Baron was the hit of the evening."

 Cassel remained one of the NYCO's leading baritones up through the Fall of 1954, giving a total of 126 performances with the company.
 He portrayed such roles as Amelia's Husband in Gian Carlo Menotti's Amelia Goes to the Ball, the Count in Wolfgang Amadeus Mozart's Le nozze di Figaro, Dapertutto in The Tales of Hoffmann, Escamillo in Bizet's Carmen, Ford in Verdi's Falstaff, Gerard in Umberto Giordano's Andrea Chénier, Giorgio Germont in Verdi's La traviata, John the Baptist in Richard Strauss's Salome, Ramiro in Maurice Ravel's L'heure espagnole, and the title roles in Mozart's Don Giovanni and Verdi's Rigoletto among others.
 He notably recorded the role of Valentin in Faust with the NYCO for MGM Records in 1951 and portrayed Petruccio in the world premiere of Vittorio Giannini's The Taming of the Shrew in 1958.
+He continued to return to NYCO through November 1969.